Amsterdam/bmi-aip-graphql-service/src/command/README.md

 AIP_REMOTE_TOKEN='KEYCLOAK_BEARER_TOKEN' # Keycloak bearer token
 ```

-On confluence you can information on how to generate a local admin user Keycloak token.
+On confluence you can find information on how to generate a local admin user Keycloak token.

 ## The `ovs:set-survey-surveyor` command